bitpixi2/lemonomics/apps/karma-lemonade-stand/README.md

 ## 🛠️ Development Story

-### 💖 Built with Kiro: Less is More Philosophy
+### 💖 Built with Kiro:

 ```
     ╔════════════════════════════════════════════════════╗
     ║  "With Kiro, less is more.
 Specs feel godly,       ║
-    ║   but can bloat the build."                        ║
+    ║   but can bloat the build if done wrong."          ║
     ║                                    - The Developer ║
     ╚════════════════════════════════════════════════════╝
 ```